apache/kyuubi/docs/deployment/engine_on_kubernetes.md

 ### Deploy Mode

-Kyuubi supports cluster and client deploy modes.

-To use client deploy mode specify:
-* spark.driver.host (headless service hostname of the pod you want to use as a driver)
-* spark.kubernetes.driver.pod.name (the name of the pod)

-To use cluster mode:
+One of the main advantages of the Kyuubi server compared to other interactive Spark clients is that it supports cluster deploy mode.
+ It is highly recommended to run Spark in k8s in cluster mode.

+ The minimum required configurations are:

 * spark.submit.deployMode (cluster)
 * spark.kubernetes.file.upload.path (path on s3 or hdfs)
 * spark.kubernetes.authenticate.driver.serviceAccountName ([viz ServiceAccount](#serviceaccount))

 ### Docker Image